-1 Malin Head, County Donegal Rocky beauty on the north coast of County Donegal.
-2 Broadhaven Lighthouse, County Mayo On the northeastern tip of the Mullet Peninsula.
-3 Dog's Bay Beach, County Galway A mile-long sandy white beach.
-4 The Cliffs of Moher.
-County Clare The cliffs soar to 702ft/214 metres.
+1 Malin Head, County Donegal Where dramatic views are an everyday occurrence.
+2 Broadhaven Lighthouse County Mayo On the northeastern tip of the Mullet Peninsula.
+Dog's Bay Beach, County Galway A mile-long sandy white heach 4 The Cliffs of Moher, County Clare The cliffs soar to 214 metres ireland.com 34 Ireland Ireland 35

 "I have been photographing the Wild Atlantic Way for over 20 years now and I still find it exciting to go out there, explore and shoot.
-I think that says ireland.com Ireland 35
+I think that says it all"